mydumper/mydumper_docs/myloader_usage_autogenerated.rst

 .. option:: --fifodir

   Directory where the FIFO files will be created when needed.
-Default: Same as backup
+Default: temporary directoy will be created

+.. option:: --load-data-tmp-dir

+  Directory where the FIFO temporary files will be created when needed for LOAD DATA statements.
+Default: temporary directoy will be created

 .. option:: -B, --database